What is the RATE Function?

 The RATE function uses the following arguments:

-- Pmt (required argument) – It is the payment made for each period.
-It cannot be changed over its life.
-PMT includes principal and interest but no other fees or taxes.
-If pmt is omitted, you must include the fv argument.
+- Pmt (required argument) – the payment for each period.
+This number must be unchanged over the life of the loan.
+Pmt includes principal and interest but no other fees or taxes.
+If pmt is omitted, fv must be inputted.

-- FV (optional argument) – It is the future value that is the goal of the investment.
+- FV (optional argument) – the future value that is the goal of the investment.
 This value is what we aim to have after the last payment is made.
-If we omit fv, it is assumed to be 0 (the future value of a loan, for example, is 0).
-If fv is omitted, we must include the pmt argument.
+If we omit fv, it is assumed to be 0 (the future value of a loan, for example, is 0) and we must include a pmt argument instead.

 - When omitted, RATE assumes the guess to be 10%.

 - If RATE does not converge, attempt other values for this input.

 Enter your name and email in the form below and download the free template now!

 How to use the RATE Function in Excel?

 As a worksheet function, the RATE function can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example: